Advisory-Newsletter/Ukraine-Russia-Crisis--IOC--Update-1/README.md

 IOC	Name
-5.252.178.184	IPs related to Gamaredon and Actinium APT targeting Ukraine 5.252.178.188	IPs related to Gamaredon and Actinium APT targeting Ukraine 2.59.36.204	IPs related to Gamaredon and Actinium APT targeting Ukraine 5.252.178.183	IPs related to Gamaredon and Actinium APT targeting Ukraine 2.59.36.194	IPs related to Gamaredon and Actinium APT targeting Ukraine deep-pondering[.]gortomalo[.]ru	URLs related to Gamaredon and Actinium APT targeting Ukraine
+5.252.178.184	IPs related to Gamaredon and Actinium APT targeting Ukraine,

+5.252.178.188	IPs related to Gamaredon and Actinium APT targeting Ukraine

+2.59.36.204	IPs related to Gamaredon and Actinium APT targeting Ukraine

+5.252.178.183	IPs related to Gamaredon and Actinium APT targeting Ukraine 2.59.36.194	IPs related to Gamaredon and Actinium APT targeting Ukraine deep-pondering[.]gortomalo[.]ru	URLs related to Gamaredon and Actinium APT targeting Ukraine